|

 It's worth noting that to prevent the emergence of a phase factor on the right-hand side of Eq.
 (1.3.11), it's generally required to extend the Lorentz group.
 The suitable extension for accomplishing this is discussed in Section ?.

-The complete set of transformations is formally
+The complete set of transformations

 referred to as the inhomogeneous Lorentz group, also known as the